hughhyndman/pgtokdb/README.md

 Open a shell with x64 Native Tools Command Prompt for VS2019

 ### Regression Tests
-The project has a test folder that contains a lengthy PGSQL script (and matching kdb+ script) that runs through both happy and exception paths of the extension.
+The project has a test directory that contains a lengthy PGSQL script (and matching kdb+ script) that runs through both happy and exception paths of the extension.
 To run these tests, first start a local instance of kdb+ that loads its script file and listens on port 5000.

 ```
 $ q pgtokdb/test/pgtokdb_test.q -p 5000